 The first time the DeLorean travels through time, it leaves its registration plate spinning on the spot behind it.
 After the DeLorean makes its final journey and gets destroyed by an oncoming train, the car's registration plate from 2015 is left doing the same thing.

 In the original film's climax, Marty returns to the shopping mall just moments before his past self warps to 1955.
+The only difference is he's returning to Lone Pine Mall, not Twin Pines Mall.

 "The Power of Love" by Huey Lewis & The News is played in both the second scene of the first film, and the second-to-last scene in the final film.